twitter/pelikan/README.md

 # Pelikan

+**Note: After Nov 17, 2022, maintainers of the Pelikan project have lost access to the Twitter Github.
+Active development of Pelikan will continue at [pelikan-io/pelikan](https://github.com/pelikan-io/pelikan).
+Please update your bookmark, thanks!**

 Pelikan is Twitter's framework for developing cache services.
 It is:

 * **Fast**: Pelikan provides high-throughput and low-latency caching solutions.